About me and links

 As nights wore on the drone of the lorries would give way to the characteristic roar of British motorcycles driven by 'Ton-up Boys' making their way to the Ace or the 59 Club along that same arterial road.
 No speed cameras to deter them then, nor any double glazing to drown out those warmly remembered sounds.
 Many Emergency Vehicles were still fitted with bells, not sirens, occasionally I’d hear one and wonder what had happened.

 I was always fascinated with what was going on outside at night.
 I felt I was missing out on something being in bed.
 If I heard footsteps outside I simply had to have a peek out of the window.
 Two doors away lived a man who Mum nicknamed the ‘Bandsman’.
 He was the main ‘footstep culprit’ late at night and although I was sure it was him I’d have to get up and look.
-Steel tips were popular on men’s shoes in those days which of course made quite a noise on the pavement.
+Steel tips [trade name Blakeys] were popular on men’s shoes in those days which of course made quite a noise on the pavement.
 Sure enough I’d see him carrying his trumpet case across the road.
 It always seemed very late so I guess he must have had a regular job in the West End and took the last train home.
-Everyone seemed to smoke in those days and he used to take a long last draw on his Woodbine and throw it into the gutter before opening his front gate.
+Everyone seemed to smoke in those days and he used to take a long last draw on his Woodbine and throw it into the gutter before opening his front gate, the latch of which made another familiar sound.
 Thinking about it every house had a front gate then too.

 ‘The Bandsman’s’ wife was a singer and sometimes she’d be with him chatting and laughing as they walked past our house, usually both a little tipsy.
 What a handsome couple they were, in their late 50‘s, he with his suit, bow tie and brilliantined black hair, she always looked glamorous with her long blonde wavy hair, fur coat and excellent carriage on high heels.
 Mum didn’t like them and now I wonder if she was envious of their apparently very happy marriage and shared interests compared to her own that sadly was far from that.